-For childcare volunteers in Peru from the US, you can apply for a background check through US Criminal Checks.
-It costs 17.95 USD and is usually processed immediately.
+For childcare volunteers in Peru from the US, you can apply for a background check through Sentry Link.
+It costs 19.95 USD and is usually processed immediately.
 Alternatively, you are welcome to arrange your own background check through your local Sheriff’s Office or governmental body.

 For all other international participants, we recommend you obtain a Police/Criminal Background Check through your local police station or official governmental body.